davidgatti/How-to-use-Readline-in-NodeJS/README.md

 # Readline is not a perfect module

 It's worth remembering that bugginess is a downside of working with Readline.
 Sadly, the module has code that doesn't do what it's supposed to do.
-This link will take you to an explanation of one issue that I've run into: R[Readline in NodeJS is drawing unwanted lines](https://stackoverflow.com/questions/41314556/readline-in-nodejs-is-drawing-unwanted-lines).
+This link will take you to an explanation of one issue that I've run into: [Readline in NodeJS is drawing unwanted lines](https://stackoverflow.com/questions/41314556/readline-in-nodejs-is-drawing-unwanted-lines).
 This is why the `_insertString function` is replaced in each example at the beginning of the file.

 This is definitely something to keep in mind if you plan to do something more ambitious with Readline.